EncinasBartos/TBarrier/TBarrier/2D/demos/ActiveBarriers/readme.txt

 [1] Haller, G., Katsanoulis, S., Holzner, M., Frohnapfel, B., & Gatti, D. (2020).
 Objective barriers to the transport of dynamically active vector fields.
 Journal of Fluid Mechanics, 905.

-[2] Notebook 9.7.1. in "Transport Barriers and Coherent Structures in Flow Data" by Prof. George Haller.
+[2] Notebook 9.1./9.2./9.4./9.6./9.8. in "Transport Barriers and Coherent Structures in Flow Data" by Prof. George Haller.

+[3] Link to YouTube Tutorial: https://youtu.be/4YwqRtyN0CI